ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/data-types.md

 INSERT INTO t_enum VALUES ('hello'), ('world'), ('hello');
 ```

 Column `x` can only store values that are listed in the type definition: `'hello'` or `'world'`.
-If you try to save any other value, ByteHouse will raise an exception.
+If you try to save any other value, ByConity will raise an exception.

-When you query data from the table, ByteHouse outputs the string values from `Enum`.
+When you query data from the table, ByConity outputs the string values from `Enum`.

 ```
 SELECT * FROM t_enum